guusj/books/Warbreaker_BrandonSanderson.md

 Denth led them to a table in the corner, and Vivenna frowned at how dirty the restaurant was.
 The only light came in the form of slim slatlike windows shining beams of sunlight through the ceiling, but even that was enough to show the grime.
 Despite her hunger, she quickly determined that she would not be eating anything at _this_ establishment.
 “Why do we keep switching restaurants, anyway?” she said, sitting down—but only after wiping off the stool with her handkerchief.
 “Harder to spy on us that way,” Denth said.
 “I keep warning you, Princess.
 This is more dangerous than it seems.
 Don’t let the simple meetings over food throw you off.
 In any other city, we’d be meeting in lairs, gambling parlors, or alleyways.
 Best to keep moving.”
 They settled down, and as if they hadn’t just come from their second lunch of the day, Denth and Tonk Fah ordered food.
 Vivenna sat quietly in her chair, preparing for the meeting.
 Gods Feast was something of a holy day in Hallandren—though, from what she’d seen, the people of the pagan city had no real concept of what a “holy day” should be.
 Instead of helping the monks in their fields or caring for the needy, the people took the evening off and splurged on meals—as if the gods wanted them to be extravagant.
 And perhaps they did.
-From what she’d heard, the Returned were prolifigate beings.
+From what she’d heard, the Returned were profligate beings.
 It made sense for their followers to spend their “holy day” being idle and gluttonous.
 Their contact arrived before the food did.
 He walked in with two bodyguards of his own.
 He wore nice clothing—which meant bright clothing, in T’Telir—but his beard was long and greasy, and he appeared to be short several teeth.
 He pointed, and his bodyguards pulled a second table over next to Vivenna’s, then arranged three chairs by it.
 The man took a seat, careful to keep his distance from Denth and Tonk Fah.
 “A little paranoid, aren’t we?”
 Denth said.
 The man raised his hands.
 “Caution never hurt a man.”